Environment, climate change and food security

 It is a core technical document which sets out the preliminary findings from environmental studies and assessments.

-We are consulting on the PEI Report as part of this consultation.
-It’s accompanied by a PEI Report Non-Technical Summary (NTS), which presents information from the PEI Report in non-technical language.
+We consulted on the PEI Report as part of our 2024 consultation.
+It was accompanied by a PEI Report Non-Technical Summary (NTS), which presents information from the PEI Report in non-technical language.

 Environmental Statement (ES)